DerBrunoIR/SystemGoverner/README.md

 - Python instead of YAML is used for configuration, allowing more flexibility in those configurations.
 - A simple Interface can be used for defining and composing states.

-Additionally, there are some higher-order utility classes for more convenient configuration and some helper classes for Ubuntu systems, which are untested.
+Additionally, there are some higher-order utility classes for more convenient configuration and some untested States for Ubuntu systems.

 # Concepts